-We estimate that the net proceeds to us from the sale of the \$35.0 million of common stock that we are offering will be approximately \$32.3 million, assuming a public offering price of \$7.25 per share, which was the last reported sale price of our common stock on The NASDAQ Global Market on April 2, 2015, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriting discounts and commissions and estimately \$37.2 million after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us from the sale of the common stock that we are offering will be approximately \$\) million, assuming a public offering price of \$\) per share, which was the last reported sale price of our common stock on The NASDAQ Global Market on \$\), 2015, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise in full their option to purchase additional shares, we estimate that our net proceeds will be approximately \$\) million.